How Variable Valve Timing Works?

 Sprockets

 Also known as cam phaser, this device does the job of maximizing torque curves and enhancing engine horsepower.
-It ensures that your car is getting the best performance from the engine while releasing less carbon footprint.

 How Does Variable Valve Timing Work?

-There are several valves to be found inside the combustion chamber on an engine.
-These are responsible for controlling the gas flow entering and exiting the combustion cylinder.
-Without a VVT, the timing of all the valves will be same for every engine condition and speed.
-It hampers the performance because the timing should be adjusting to these factors.
+Without a VVT, the timing of all the valves will be the same for every engine condition and speed.
+It hampers the performance because the timing should be adjusted to these factors.

 A variable valve timing allows the changing of timing based on speed and engine condition.
 There are two major types of VVT systems.
 Let’s have a look:

 How Variable Valve Timing Works

-A VVT in action. (photo source: philipus/123RF)
+A VVT in action.
+(Photo source: philipus/123RF)

 Cam Phasing

 It rotates the camshaft over a range of 60 degrees to boost or check valve lift events.
 For example, a valve can open and close at 5 and 185 crankshaft degrees, respectively, before and after top dead center.
-If the valve timing restrains the lift events by 10 degrees, the valve will open and close at 10 degrees later, respectively.
-It will help the engine to produce better power at high RPM while advancing the timing will enhance the power at low RPM.

 Cam Changing